 15-20840.
 Richard EDWARDS, b 1575, d 31 Aug 1625.
 Anglican.
 Rector, St. James’ Ch. of Frieston (Lincolnshire) ENGLAND, 1600-14; Rector, St. Botolph’s Ch. of Aldgate (Middlesex) ENGLAND, 1615-18; Master, Ratcliffe Free-School of Stepney (Middlesex) ENGLAND, 1620-25.

 15-22190.
 Ralph PARTRIDGE / PARTRICH, b 1579, d 1658.
 Anglican, Congregationalist.
-Rector, Ch. of St. Peter and St. Paul of Sutton-by-Dover (Kent) ENGLAND, 1610-25; Pastor, 1st Congregational Ch. of Duxbury MA, 1637-58.
+Curate, Ch. of St. Peter and St. Paul of Sutton-by-Dover (Kent) ENGLAND, 1604-34; Pastor, 1st Congregational Ch. of Duxbury MA, 1637-58.
+In England he was “a hunted partridge” who, “being distressed by the ecclesiastical setters, had no defence, neither of beak nor claw, but a flight over the ocean.”
+“This partridge had not only the innocency of the dove, conspicuous in his blameless and pious life, which made him very acceptable in his conversation; but also the loftiness of an eagle, in the great soar of his intellectual ability.”
 “His pious and blameless life became very advantageous to his doctrine; he was much honored and loved by all that conversed with him.
 He was of a sound and solid judgment in the main truths of Jesus Christ, and very able in disputation to defend them.”

 16-38492, 16-38508, 17-83708.
 John LAWRENCE, b 1520, d 2 Jan 1611.
 Anglican.
 Minister, St. James’s Ch. of St. James S. Elmham (Suffolk) ENGLAND, ?-1589; Minister, Ch. of St. Peter and St. Paul of Fressingfield (Suffolk) ENGLAND, 1589-1610.
 “A very worthy man, who had fled for religion in Queen Mary’s day, and was privately a teacher of a congregation of such as so fled from their habitation, when they could at any time get together.
 In his old age he was preacher at Fressingfield, and as he was a man of great estate, so was he of great liberality to the poor, and full of good works.”